Introduction – You’re The Expert

 Get In Touch With What Works For You

 The problem with other people’s diets (South Beach Diet, Atkins Diet, Zone Diet), is that it’s another person’s diet.
 Sure, these diet plans work for some people, there are a lot of people in this world.
 But these diets don’t and won’t work for everyone.
 For example, what if you were raised eating fantastic tasting pasta everyday your whole life since you were a child.
 Is a low carbohydrate diet (like Atkins) ever going to be right for you?
-Never, because you will always cave that great tasting pasta you love, and associate with your childhood.
+Never, because you will always crave that great tasting pasta you love, and associate it with your childhood.
 So you need to develop the right diet plan that is right just for you.

 There is absolutely no reason you can’t eat the foods you love.
 Just eat them in moderation.
 It is simply a matter of calories in and calories out.
 If you love high-fat French food, made with lots of sauces rich in butter, can you eat that and still lose weight?
 Of course you can, just eat those high-fat rich saucy meals in moderation.
 If you were raised eating French food, there is no reason to change.
 Just control how much you eat.
 Now of course, you still need to get plenty of fruits and vegetables, and you also need lean-protein.
 But don’t try to totally give up the foods you love, it just doesn’t work for most people.